tiqwab/example/jsug-shop-zero/README.md

 1. Enable to create a new account
 2. Enable to list items
+  - list items of the current category
+  - (paging)
 3. Enable to manage a shopping carts
 4. Enable to order items
 5. Add a login form